jgarber623/TemplateTemplate/README.md

 </script>
 ```

 In the example above, a reference to the `<template>` element is passed to TemplateTemplate using [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
-The `insertions` hash is a map of key/value pairs where the key (e.g. `'.name'`) is a valid [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and the `value` (e.g. `'TemplateTemplate'`) is a string of text to insert into the selected node.
+The `insertions` argument an object whose keys (e.g. `'.name'`) are valid [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and whose values (e.g. `'TemplateTemplate'`) are strings of text to insert into the selected node.

 ### Advanced